Hyaana/MultiVRMViewer/README.md

 Support Development :: https://ko-fi.com/hyaaner
 Download :: [Download current version here](https://github.com/Hyaana/MultiVRMViewer/raw/main/HyaanaVRMViewer.rar)

 If something breaks or a red error shows up:
-	- Report the bug in Issues , with details on how to replicate.
+	- Report the bug in Issues , with details on how to replicate
 	- Optionally :
 	- Go to AppData\LocalLow\Hyaana\VRMTestImport1 and get "Player.log"
 	- Tell Hyaana what broke and the steps to break it